Pusty/writeups/PlaidCTF2022/README.md

 While it is possible to optimize this further and run way faster natively, for the inputs requested (e.g. 17860729747217377493) this is still infeasibly slow.

-By using a recurrence matrix it is possible to calculate the wanted depth way faster though, as it allows for logarithmic speed instead of linear.
+By using a recurrence matrix it is possible to calculate the wanted depth way faster though, as it allows for logarithmic computation time in relation to input size instead of linear.

 ```python
 mtx = [